-When visiting this beautiful Baroque church we were delighted to see that it was all set for a wedding, with shards of broken china lining the aisle and festively decorated chairs readily lined up in front of the altar.
+When visiting this beautiful Baroque church we were delighted to see that it was all set for a wedding.
+Shards of broken china lining the aisle and festively decorated chairs readily lined up in front of the altar.

 Don’t forget that as a sign of respect shoulders and knees of men and women visiting churches in particular in the South of Europe should be covered.
-If you are visiting on a hot day, pack a silk scarf which is lightweight and which you can wrap around yourself minutes before entering the church.
+If you are visiting on a hot day, pack a silk scarf which is lightweight.
+You can wrap it around yourself minutes before entering the church.
 As with many churches in continental Europe, entry is free.

 The cable car to Srd Mountain

 The mountain Srd which is towering over the city of Dubrovnik is a great destination if you like to view the city from a new perspective.
-You can catch the cable car which connects Dubrovnik with the 413m high peak of Srd and get rewarded by unparalleled views of the city, the coast and the islands.
+You can catch the cable car which connects Dubrovnik with the 413m high peak of Srd.
+The reward comes in form of unparalleled views of the city, the coast and the islands.

-On top you will also find the Fort Imperial which was build during the Napoleonic occupation, a stronghold during the Homeland War and now, converted to a museum, it is reminder of the lost lives and the terrible ordeals of the victims during the war.
+On top you will also find the Fort Imperial which was build during the Napoleonic occupation.
+Also an important stronghold during the Homeland War.
+Now, converted to a museum, it is reminder of the lost lives and the terrible ordeals of the victims during the war.